farhan-syah/spark/SPARK.md

 ## What is SPARK?

 SPARK (Swift Product Acceleration through Rapid Knowledge) is a lightweight project management framework designed for teams of 1-10 people who need to move fast while maintaining quality.
 For larger organizations, SPARK uses a pod structure where each pod operates as an independent 5-10 person team.
-It combines principles from Agile, Lean, and modern product thinking into a simple, teachable system.
+It combines principles from Agile, Lean, and modern product thinking into a simple system designed for maximum impact with minimum overhead.

 ### Core Philosophy
-> "Sustainable speed beats temporary sprints.
+> "Sustainable speed beats temporary bursts of work.
 Flow beats batch.
 Outcomes beat outputs."

 ---